 Upon their arrival in Modesto, Scott took a job with Tradecorp, an international company that sold agricultural supplies.
 Laci had eyes on becoming a mother and homemaker.
 Scott’s parents gifted them $30,000, which they used to put a down payment on 523 Covena Avenue.

 Laci soon became pregnant.
-Somewhere around this time the mind of Scott Peterson became very dark.
-Perhaps it was always dark, but like most sociopaths, he could pass as a well-adjusted adult until backed into a corner.
+As a result, something very dark seemed to manifest itself in Scott Peterson.
+Perhaps that darkness was always there, but like most sociopaths, he could pass as a well-adjusted adult until backed into a corner.

 Excited about this new chapter in their lives, Laci wanted a bigger house and a new car to go along with the baby.
 Scott was ill prepared to deal with her ambitions, because in his mind he was still a consummate bachelor, a world traveler, and an avid golfer.
 After all, his parents had just shelled out $23,000 for his membership to Modesto’s Del Rio Country Club, where monthly dues were about $390.
-There was also a mistress…
+But Scott still needed to confront a much bigger inconvenience – his mistress.

 Scott began dating Amber Frey, a massage therapist from Madera, in November of 2002.
 She was a single mom looking to settle down and play house with an honest man.
 Scott tearfully told Amber that he was bracing himself for the holidays, as this was his first Christmas alone since he had “lost his wife.”
 The details, according to Scott, were “too painful to talk about”.”